 3. Can you give me a long list of reasons for not hiring you?
 This exercise will reveal how creative and honest candidates are.
 Short and predictable lists may be indicative of dishonesty, delusion, or poor imagination.

 Dr Tomas Chamorro-Premuzic is an international authority in psychological profiling, people analytics, and talent management.
-He is the CEO of Hogan Assessments and professor of business psychology at University College London and Columbia University.
+He is professor of business psychology at University College London and Columbia University.
 Follow him on Twitter: @drtcp

 Image credit: Cayetano/Flickr